benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 keyboard-and-mouse UI.
 This change can mostly be chalked up to the rise of the internet as a software platform and mobile devices with rich user interfaces.
 A lot of smart money is on this trend continuing for the foreseeable future.
-Existing frameworks for making software interactive (most commonly event handlers and threads) have serious weaknesses that have become painful to software developers.
+Existing frameworks for multitasking (most commonly event handlers and threads) have serious weaknesses that have become painful to software developers.

-In this talk we will discuss the existing approaches to interactivity;
-especially their weaknesses.
-Then we will look at a new altnerative: activities (a.k.a. pseudo-preemptive threads).
+In this talk we will survey and critique existing primitives for interactivity.
+Then we will look at a new alternative: pseudo-preemptive threads (a.k.a. activities).

-/Abstract
+[Short version]

+Most introductory programming courses focus on software that does one
+task: get input, compute, produce output, done.
+But most of the software we use is multitasking (also called reactive or interactive).
+Surprisingly, the software engineering community is not yet settled on what the "right" framework for building multitasking software is.
+In this talk we will survey and critique the existing options and introduce a new alternative: pseudo-preemptive threads (a.k.a. activities).

 ## Outline: